Guide to the best restaurants in the Cotswolds

 Lumiere can be found in the smart Regency town of Cheltenham, close to the main shopping district in the centre.

-This Michelin recommended pick offers a warm welcome and serves contemporary takes on British classics.
+At this Michelin recommended pick, I know you’ll find a warm welcome and contemporary takes on British classics.

-The stylish, neutral interior sets the scene for a fine dining experience, ensuring the food takes centre stage.
+I love the stylish, neutral interior that sets the scene for a fine dining experience, ensuring the food takes centre stage.

 2. The Dining Room at Whatley Manor, Malmesbury